 The energy transition is in progress and there is a lot at stake

 Things do not change overnight, but everything could go so much faster.
-The knowledge and technology for change are here, but so are different political contexts, conflicts of interest and business priorities.
+The knowledge and technology for change are here, but so are different political contexts, conflicts of interest, and business priorities.
 Digpro plays an important role in society, affecting many people.
 But we are not alone.
 And the greatest effect is the one we generate together with others.
 Here we want to lead the way – from words to action.

 Empowering the energy transition with increasing speed is our commitment.
 It is also our promise to customers, ourselves, and the world we share.